By: Michelle Zorzella

-It is worthwhile to consider some criticisms of mainstream agnostic atheism.
+It is worthwhile to consider some criticisms of agnostic atheism.
 Does an agnostic atheist lack belief towards the nonexistence of gods?
-Without variance, if the agnostic atheist is consistent they should also concede that the reason they are unwilling to assert gods do not exist is due to a lack of evidence.
-Surely it would not be appropriate to draw any conclusion in the absence of evidence, other than to withhold judgment.
+Without variance, if one is consistent they should also concede the reason they are unwilling to assert gods do not exist is due to a lack of evidence or certainty.
+Surely it would not be appropriate to draw any conclusion in the absence of knowing, other than to withhold judgment.
 Why then not hold agnosticism strictly?
 And if instead the agnostic atheist is certain there are no good reasons to believe gods exist and no evidence they do, why not hold atheism strictly?